Nasilli/europe-top5-league-analysis-half-season-2526/README.md

 ---

 ## Repository Structure
-/writeup/   - Full written report (PDF)
+- /writeup/   - Full written report (PDF)
-/sql/       - SQL queries used to build master and aggregate tables
+- /sql/       - SQL queries used to build master and aggregate tables
+ - /assets/   - Screenshots of each individual dashboard

 ---